mikeperri/flutter_sequencer/README.md

 will periodically "top off" each track's buffer.

 ## Development instructions
-Note that the Android build uses several third party libraries.
+Note that the Android build uses several third party libraries, including sfizz.
 The Gradle build will download them from GitHub into the android/third_party directory.

-The iOS build depends on the AudioKit library.
-It will be downloaded by CocoaPods.
+The iOS also uses the sfizz library.
+It will be downloaded by the prepare.sh script which CocoaPods will run.

 To build the C++ tests on Mac OS, go into the `cpp_test` directory, and run
 ```